LiviaMedeiros/todestrieb/README.md

 # Limitations
 - Recommended screen ratio is between 4:3 and 128:75, recommended window width for desktop mode is 1024 (i.e. from 1024x600 to 1024x768).
 - Extra screen height will just add a gap, lack of height may cause inconvenience.
 See [Android installation](#android-installation).
-- Internet connection is required.
+- Internet connection is required for the first launch.
 Offline navigation is possible but limited by amount of fully loaded Magical Girls.
 - Recommended browsers: anything modern but WebKit-based is most preferable.
 - At this moment, the goal of this project is to preserve the Gallery and fix its issues.
 Not to make it more functional.
 - I do not store/collect/process any personal data via web version.
 However, any induced emotions may be used to adjust the entropy.